hedyhli/dotfiles/README.md

 **Setup**: `dotscripts/gen/localfiles`

+### Nushell

+I don't (yet?) use Nushell as my primary shell because:
+- it hasn't received enough support and adoption from external CLI programs (completions, plugins etc.)
+- There are often breaking changes
+- It does not yet support a lot of configuration I need for it to become my default shell, such as more nuanced and intelligent syntax highlighting at the prompt
+- Its completion and history is not as good as Fish's

+However, the language is absolutely amazing, and sometimes I might drop into this shell to do some complex pipelining or advanced scripting (without wanting to install external packages).
+Hence, my Nushell environment is setup up to be satisfactorily usable, ie, same aliases, similar readline keybindings, environment variables and PATH.
+The latter too is inherited from the parent process, ie, fish.

+**Config**: `.config/nushell`

+**Scripts**: `dotscripts/*/nu`

 ## Editor

-- Vim: only for systems that don't have neovim installed
+- Vim: for systems that don't have neovim installed
-- Neovim: used to be my primary editor, but now **I've switched to emacs** 😈
+- Neovim (>= 0.8): primary editor, for now
-- Emacs: just to play around and learn elisp
+- Emacs (29 - I need emoji): continuously improving my setup, until one day, *one day*, I'll have it replace neovim.
-- Doom: looking for IDE features and inspiration for my nvim setup.
+- Doom: looking for IDE features and inspiration for my nvim and vanilla emacs setup.
 I might drop this soon - takes so much time and resources to set it up and maintain the millions of packages only to leave it lying there and never get used.
-- ~~VScode: I only use this when I'm too stressed to remember vim/emacs's key binds, or sometimes when I'm remote-editting.~~ Too heavy, not even as good as doom so there's no way I'd use this.
+- ~~VScode: I only use this when I'm too stressed to remember vim/emacs's key binds, or sometimes when I'm remote-editting.~~ I no longer have any need for waiting for an editor an eternity to start up and maintaining...
+JSON configs?? that runs on Electron?? yeah... no thanks, sorry.

 ### Vim and nvim